 Option 1: Student reps on the school board Student representatives on the school board connect board members to those they serve, highlighting student experiences, sharing issues that are important to the student body and offering opportunities for student feedback on policies, plans and decisions.
 Review the impact this role has had on one Ohio school district.
-Greta Walraven, student board member, and Heidi Kegley, superintendent, Delaware City; and Teri Morgan, senior deputy director of board and management services, OSBA Option 2: Meetings in the winners' circle: Best practices to avoid pitfalls OSBA attorneys discuss areas where boards face challenges in their meeting practices.
-Review new case law developments and learn strategies to meet legal requirements such as the Open Meetings Act and the First Amendment.
+Greta Walraven, student board member, and Heidi Kegley, superintendent, Delaware City; and Teri Morgan, senior deputy director of board and management services, OSBA Option 2: Staying on Track: Legal briefings from the winners' circle OSBA attorneys discuss hot topics affecting Ohio's boards of education.
+The session delves into executive orders, new legislation, and recent federal and state administrative actions.
+Come with your questions!
 Jennifer A. Hardin, senior deputy director of legal services; and John Price, staff attorney, OSBA Option 3: Racing toward success: School boards engaging the community Gallop into the critical role school boards play in forging meaningful connections with the community.
 Like jockeys and trainers working in harmony, the collaboration between school boards and communities is essential to drive student achievement and ensure district success.
 Together, let's cross the finish line for the betterment of students!
-Ana Chapman, board president, Berea City
+Ana Chapman, board president, Berea City The schedule is subject to change.
+Visit the 2025 BLI webpage for the most up-to-date schedule.